johannschopplich/nuxt-kql/docs/guide/caching.md

 ## Client-Side Caching

 Query responses using the built-in [composables](/api/#composables) are cached by default.
-Meaning, if you call the same query multiple times, the response will be cached and returned from the cache on subsequent calls.
+This means that if you call the same query multiple times, the response will be cached and returned from the cache on subsequent calls.

 For each query, a hash is calculated based on the query string and the requested language (in multi-language setups).